adgellida/ubunsys/README.md

 Credits and thanks to
 =============================================

-[Bernar Novalyi](https://thenounproject.com/bernar.novalyi/) from Noun Project that creates the app [icon](https://thenounproject.com/term/terminal/715962/) used here.
+* [Bernar Novalyi](https://thenounproject.com/bernar.novalyi/) from Noun Project that creates the app [icon](https://thenounproject.com/term/terminal/715962/) used here.
 Beautiful!
+* [ColinDuquesnoy](https://github.com/ColinDuquesnoy) for create a [theme](https://github.com/ColinDuquesnoy/QDarkStyleSheet) so good.
+Used here.
+Too beauty!